East Azerbaijan province: East Azerbaijan today

 East Azerbaijan province is an industrial centre of Iran.
 East Azerbaijan province has over 5000 manufacturing units (6% percent of national total).
 The value of product from these units in 1997 was US$374 million (373 billion rials = 4.07% of the national total).
 Total investments were valued at US$2.7 billion (2.4513 trillion rials) in 1997.

 Some of the major industries in East Azerbaijan are glass industries, paper manufacturing, steel, copper and nepheline syenite, oil refinery, petrochemical processing facilities, chemical products, pharmaceutical processing, foundries, vehicle and auto-parts industries, industrial machines, agricultural machines, food industries, leather, and shoe industries.

 East Azerbaijan has an excellent position in the handicraft industry of Iran, which has a large share in the exports of the province.
 Tabriz carpets are widely known around the world and in international markets for their vibrant designs and colors.
 At present there are about 66,000 carpet production units in the province, employing some 200,000 people.
-The annual production of these carpets is roughly 792,000 m², which comprises more than 70% of Iran's carpet exports.
+The annual production of these carpets is roughly 792,000 m^{2}, which comprises more than 70% of Iran's carpet exports.
 35% of all Iranian carpets are produced in East Azerbaijan.
 East Azerbaijan province is also one of the richest regions of Iran in natural minerals, with 180 mines in 1997, of which 121 units are currently in operation, and the rest are being planned.

 UNESCO has two Biosphere reserves in East Azerbaijan province.
 One in Lake Urmia and the other at Arasbaran.